 - a.
 The teacher will introduce the activity to the students: "Now, imagine that you are one of the Chickasaws about to be removed to the west.
 Ask yourself: what can your family take?
 Remember that you can't pack everything-some things will have to be left behind."
-(Please see page 13 for the activity.)
+(Please see page 12 for the activity.)
 Note: While the government did put a limit on the amount of items Chickasaw people could bring with them, our people ignored this limit because they knew that the Choctaws had reached Indian Territory and didn't have any provisions that first winter.
 The Chickasaws wanted to make sure this didn't happen to them. - b.
-The teacher will supervise the students as they draft their lists.
+The teacher will supervise the students as they draft their lists. - c.
+The teacher will then introduce the second activity to the students: "Now that you are familiar with the Chickasaw Removal, I am going to test your knowledge with a "Knowledge Quiz!" - d.
+At the end of the activity period, the teacher will select one to three students and have them present their lists.
+The class can then discuss why certain items should and should not be brought on the trail, and what should be done with the others.
+The teacher will then go over the quiz.